WildernessLabs/Netduino.Foundation/README.md

 }
 ```

-## Understanding the Micro Stack Architecture and Programing Model
+## Understanding the Architecture and Programing Model

 Netduino.Foundation loosely follows a [Reactive Programming](http://en.wikipedia.org/wiki/Reactive_programming) pattern.
 This means that instead of an event-driven model (which works well in tradition UI apps), components within any paritcular hardware configuration are actually bound to each other and represented by *Blocks*; such that an output signal from one block is automatically passed to another block.